madrus/vitest-mcp-server/README.md

   - Source files for coverage analysis
 - **MCP servers run** in their own process/directory, not your project directory
 - **Without `VITEST_PROJECT_DIR`**, Vitest can't find your config and fails

-**Bottom line**: The environment variable tells Vitest where YOUR project lives, since the MCP server process runs elsewhere.

 #### Optimized Configuration (Recommended)